Tuteria/Frontend-Assessment/services/note/README.md

 `yarn service:note run dev`
 This runs the dev server for the backend

-`cd into packages/www and run yarn dev`
+cd into packages/www and run
+`yarn dev`
 This runs the frontend client

+Admin login details
+Email: admin@yahoo.com
+Password: adminpassword